nus-cs2103-AY2223S1/tp/docs/_dg/implementations/ItemFeatures.md

 ##### Feature Considerations

 There is a `SortedList` obtained from an immutable item list.
-When the `SortCommand` is executed to sort the list of items, one or more comparators are chosen depending on the provided sorting criteria. the comparators are combined into one comparator.
-The `SortedList` are sorted in the specified order of the Comparators.
+When the `SortCommand` is executed to sort the list of items, one or more comparators are chosen depending on the provided sorting criteria.
+The comparators are combined into one comparator.
+The `SortedList` is sorted in the specified order of the Comparators.
 The UI tracks changes to the `SortedList` and displays the updated sorted item list.

 Notably, the `SortedList` wraps around a `FilteredList`, which wraps around an immutable `ObservableList`.